Ellestial/100-days-of-code/log.md

 **Readings**: None.

 **Today's Progress**: Covered some array sample problems, and learned how to create my own forEach() method in the Web Developer Bootcamp.
+I also tackled 3 of the algorithm scripting challenges on FreeCodeCamp (return longest number in an array, repeat a string, and truncate a string).

 **Thoughts**:  I started off today by trying to solve a problem that my coworker gave me.
 I spent about an hour on this and could not figure it out, to my dismay.
 That was frustrating, but I'm glad I moved onto finishing up the arrays section in the bootcamp.
 I was able to easily solve the array sample problems.
 One thing I learned, though, was that if you use forEach() in another function and want to return a value, that will only return the value for the forEach() function, it will not close out of the parent function.
 Good to know!